Iceland Bucket List

-Once you get past the rotten egg smell ( try not to breathe it in too much as sulphur is harmful to us mere mortals ), you start to notice all the rich and various colours of the minerals in the ever-changing landscape.
+Once you get past the rotten egg smell ( try not to breathe it in too much as sulfur is harmful to us mere mortals ), you start to notice all the rich and various colors of the minerals in the ever-changing landscape.
 An area where you can get lost in the beauty and wonder that our world is capable of.

 This place is HOT…as in above 200 degrees Celsius…you can feel the heat coming off the steam springs ( fumaroles ) even from a distance.
-And the mud springs ( solfataras ) are hypnotisingly gurgling and boiling from their high temperatures.
+And the mud springs ( solfataras ) are hypnotizing as they gurgle and boil from their high temperatures.

 Getting There: Head from the Ring Road onto Route 998.
-Park inside the National Park near the information centre then follow the marked path to Svartifoss.
+Park inside the National Park near the information center then follow the marked path to Svartifoss.
 Be prepared for some hills and steps.

 8. Hot Springs